oallart/xcpng-ceph-hci/README.md

 ### Redundancy
 XCP-NG v7.5.0-2 and above allows for RAID1 installs for the base system, providing survivability for a single disk failure.
 Power supply redundancy and network interface redundancy can be factored in with the type of hardware but this is not beign explored at the moment in this project.

 Ceph allows for a certain number of configurations but the one we are using for now is a single OSD running is a single VM tied to a given node.
 It is possible to run mutliple OSDs, one for each disk, in that same VM (due to PCI passthrough, only that VM can access the PCI bus ID hosting the controller for the drives).
 The risk being, if that single VM (or the host itself) becomes unavailable, multiple OSD will fail at the same time.
 For now, we are using a 3 node, single disk OSD setup for experimentation.
 That setup should still survive with a single node total failure.

 ### For more performance
 The 3 node setup can be expanded with more nodes, giving more OSDs and more capacity and performance (read and write).

 ## Current status
-Experimentation and initial setup
+* Experimentation and initial setup
-TEsting, a lot
+* Testing, a lot

 ## Next phase
 Ansible automatic deployments